Online Schools are respected and a great way to earn your degree while still keeping your day job and family obligations.

 Some career fields require students to complete practicums before entering the job market.
 For instance, teachers must spend a certain amount of supervised hours doing hands-on teaching in a classroom to get their licenses.
-These sessions are usually included in traditional degree programs.
+These sessions are usually part of traditional degree programs.
 A reputable online degree program for education will include these opportunities as well.

 When an online school wants to show itself as credible, it announces its accreditation status to the world.
 A school that has an accreditation credential has met the quality standards of an independent body of higher education professionals.
 This stamp of approval signals to prospective students, industry employers, and public agencies that an online school delivers effective instruction.

 The two main types of accreditation bodies are national and regional agencies.
-Both are recognized by the U.S. Department of Education (DoE), and a quick look at the DoE website can confirm if your chosen online school is nationally or regionally accredited.
+And the U.S. Department of Education (DoE) recognizes both.
+So, a quick look at the DoE website can confirm if your chosen online school is nationally or regionally accredited.

 National accreditation agencies evaluate for-profit schools that deliver career-oriented instruction.
 They accredit vocational, seminary, and technical schools across the country.
 Here are some examples of national accreditation agencies.

 - Transnational Association of Christian Colleges and Schools, Accreditation Commission

 - Accrediting Council for Independent Colleges and Schools

 Regional accreditation is one of the oldest and most prestigious forms of accreditation.
 These accreditation agencies evaluate academic-oriented universities versus career-based colleges.
 Here are some examples of regional accreditation bodies.

 - Higher Learning Commission

 - Middle States Association of Colleges and Schools